 Pipedrive is a sales CRM that is designed for salespeople by salespeople.
 It is a robust CRM that includes all of the features a sales team needs to achieve sales success and grow their business.

-This function is, by all accounts, very useful for salespeople and managers alike.
+By all accounts, this function is very useful for salespeople and managers alike.
 The forecasting tool can also be customized to match the specific needs of salespeople.

 Smart Demand Planner

-The tool was built upon the premise that forecasts are often inaccurate and that this can cause a range of issues.
+The tool was built on the premise that forecasts are often inaccurate and can cause various issues.
 Moreover, the traditional sales forecast often resides within a complex spreadsheet that is difficult to use, share, and scale.

 The tool aims to fix those issues by aligning strategic business forecasting at all levels of your hierarchy.
 Smart Demand Planner offers an objective foundation for your sales activities that is statistically sound.